kalitg028/AI-Bot/README.md

 ### 👀 IMP

-If you are facing any issue while using the bot even after entering the correct API then change the model name in repo.
+If you are facing any issue while using the bot even after entering the correct API then update the [model](https://github.com/TechifyBots/AI-Bot/blob/main/plugins%2Fmain.py#L50).
 Get the free models from [here](https://ai.google.dev/gemini-api/docs/rate-limits)

 ### 🥳 CREDIT